prominenceai/deepstream-services-library/docs/overview.md

 * **Inference Done** - filtering on the Object's inference-done flag
 * **In-frame Areas** - filters on a specific area within the frame, with both areas of inclusion and exclusion supported.

-**ODE Actions** hanldle the occurrence of Object Detection Events each with a specific action under the categores below.
+**ODE Actions** handle the occurrence of Object Detection Events each with a specific action under the categories below.
 * **Actions on Buffers** - Capture Frames and Objects to JPEG images and save to file.
 * **Actions on Metadata** - Fill-Frames and Objects with a color, add Text & Shapes to a Frame, Hide Object Text & Borders.
 * **Actions on ODE Data** - Print, Log, and Display ODE occurence data on screen.